aspose-imaging/Aspose.Imaging-for-Java/README.md

   <tr><td>Load and Save Images</td><td>This example demonstrates the ability of Aspose.Imaging for Java to load and save images.</td></tr>
   <tr><td>Load and Save Pixels</td><td>This example demonstrates the ability of Aspose.Imaging for Java to load and save Pixels.</td></tr>
 </table>

-###Data

-Input Images - Some examples require images as input, these images are provided in Resource folder of the package.

-###Output

-All examples will output the result to Resource folder.

-##Download the examples

-Please [download the Aspose.Imaging for Java examples](https://github.com/asposeimaging/Aspose_Imaging_Java/downloads) to try at your end.

-##How to use the examples?

-This package contains Java examples of Aspose.Imaging for Java.

-Firstly make sure that you have downloaded and extracted the latest version of Aspose.Imaging for Java.
-We recommend extracting the Aspose.Imaging archive at the same location with the examples to ensure all dependencies in the examples can be found.

-Download the examples from the above link.
-There are MyEclipse project provided for the examples which can be used to easily compile and run each example.

-You can choose one of several options to run the examples.

-Open the MyEclipse project file using the MyEclipse Java IDE.
-The example should be ready to compile.
-Click on "Run" menu and choose one of the following menu items:

-+  Run
-+  Debug

-Create a new project in your favourite Java IDE and choose to create a new project from existing sources.

-+  Include all files within the folder of the example that is being compiled.
-+  A library reference to Aspose.Imaging.jar which is found within the lib folder must be added to the project.
-+  The entry point for each example is always found at main method in each Java file.

 ##Contact Us